- Every human benefits from becoming metabolically flexible.

 Determining the impact of blood sugar fluctuations

 So how do you know fluctuations in your blood glucose are negatively impacting you?
-Some easy-to-recognize signs are energy dips and spikes during the day, along with experiencing “hanger,” shakiness, or low energy that may be relieved by eating.
+Some easy-to-recognize signs that you are not metabolically flexible are energy dips and spikes during the day, along with experiencing “hanger,” shakiness, or low energy that may be relieved by eating.

 Strategies to balance blood sugar levels